Build System

 SQL

-# Apply the upgrade chain.
+# Apply the full upgrade chain to the current version.

-psql -d upgrade_test -c "ALTER EXTENSION provsql UPDATE TO '1.2.1';"
+psql -d upgrade_test -c "ALTER EXTENSION provsql UPDATE;"

 psql -d upgrade_test -c "SELECT extversion FROM pg_extension WHERE extname='provsql';"